gnogni/ocm-pld-dev/esemsx3/0_readme.txt

 Prerequisites:
 --------------
 a.
-Install Quartus II v11.0 SP1 on a Windows OS.
+Install Quartus II v11.0 SP1 Web Edition on a Windows OS.

 b.
 Copy the full project in a folder ('C:\Altera\esemsx3\' is suggested).